z1skgr/FullOpenStack2023/Part 6/redux-anecdotes/README.md

 In the project directory, you can run:

+Runs the json-server in the development mode.

+### `npm run server`

+Open [http://localhost:3001/anecdotes](http://localhost:3001/anecdotes) to backend in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm start`

 Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to frontend  in your browser.

-Open [http://localhost:3001/anecdotes](http://localhost:3001/anecdotes) to backend in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.